devOpifex/log/README.md

 A logger is created from the `Logger` class.
 Setting `write` to `TRUE` will write every message logged to the `file`.
 The `prefix` is a string that will precede every message.
+The `sep` argument is the separator between the `prefix` and the rest of the message to the right, it defaults to a tab (`t`).

 ``` r
 library(log)